-C) Value to Shareholders
+C. Value to Shareholders

-The Board of Directors recommends distributing cash dividends of 350 fils per share, in addition to distributing free bonus shares at a rate of 5% of the capital; that is five (5) shares for every 100 paid shares.
-This recommendation is subject to the approval of the shareholders at the Annual General Assembly meeting and the approval of the regulatory authorities.
+The Board of Directors recommends distributing a cash dividend of 350 fils per share, which reflects its strong financial position.
+This recommendation is subject to shareholder's approval at the Annual General Meeting and the necessary regulatory approvals.